qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/helloworld.rst

 .
 It will create a skeleton application in a directory you specify, that is automatically configured to work with your version of the qooxdoo framework.

 To create a new skeleton with ``create-application.py`` you will need to follow some initial *platform-dependent* steps − even when the rest of your development is independent of the platform.
-Please see the appropriate section below for :ref:`pages/helloworld#Windows`, :ref:`pages/helloworld#Cygwin` or :ref:`pages/helloworld#Mac, Linux`
+Please see the appropriate section below for :ref:`pages/helloworld#windows`, :ref:`pages/helloworld#cygwin` or :ref:`pages/helloworld#mac, linux`

 .. note::